ohta-rh/go-backend-boilerplate/README.md

 1. Create a new schema file in the `ent/schema/` directory
 2. Run `cmd/entgen/entgen.go` to generate Ent code
 3. Add a new domain entity and repository interface in `internal/domain/`
+4. Create request/response schemas in `internal/schema/`
-4. Add repository implementation in `internal/repository/`
+5. Add repository implementation in `internal/repository/`
-5. Add use case in `internal/usecase/`
+6. Add use case in `internal/usecase/`
-6. Add handler in `internal/handler/`
+7. Add handler in `internal/handler/` (with conversion between schemas and domain entities)
-7. Add route in `internal/handler/router.go`
+8. Add route in `internal/handler/router.go`

 ### Testing